Akshayhadiya28/ToDo-App/README.md

-# Make A ToDo app project

-make a ToDo project using html,js
+# ToDo app using html,js